emqx/emqx-docs/en_US/dashboard/authz.md

 ![image](./assets/authz-list.png)

-In the actions bar you can also click to settings or delete the authorization, etc.
+In the actions bar, you can also click on settings or delete the authorization, etc.

 ## Users

-For users using the built-in database, click `Users` on the authorization list page to get to the users page, where you can manage and configure authorization rules.
+For users using the built-in database, click `Users` on the authorization list page to get to the users' page, where you can manage and configure authorization rules.
 You can distinguish clients by `Client ID` or `Username`, or add authorization rules for all users.

 To use it, enter a topic for which you need to configure authorization rules, and choose whether to configure its permissions to allow or deny when subscribing to this topic or when publishing payload to this topic.